shariq1989/cookbook/content/recipe/chicken_biryani.md

 +++
 title = "Instant Pot Chicken Biryani" date = "2021-03-04"
 description = "If you are craving biryani and don't have time to make it, try this quick and easy recipe.
-Traditionally, biryani is an intricate dish made with beautiful layers of meat or vegetables and rice.
+Biryani is a traditionally intricate dish made up of beautiful layers of meat or vegetables and rice.
 This chicken biryani recipe is easy to make and has all the traditional Pakistani and Indian flavors that come to mind when you think of biryani.
-It has all the flavor and brightness of the popular dish, but cuts the preparation and cooking time in half.
+It has all the flavor and brightness of the popular dish but cuts the preparation and cooking time in half.
 You can make this recipe on the stove-top or in the Instant Pot." tags = [
     "dinner",
     "instant pot",